Helping Your Child at Home

 Please ensure your child is reading regularly with an adult (including Year 6) and getting their three parental comments in their reading records every week.
 We read with your child as part of their English lessons and weekly in a small group, however we are unable to offer the quality one-to-one sessions you provide at home so we really value your support in this area.

+At Blenheim we use the Read Write Inc programme to support children's early reading.
 Look out for advice and challenges linked to your child's weekly guided reading sessions from their teacher and please discuss these with your child.
 There are ideas for questions to use when reading with your child found in the front of their reading records and please encourage them to discuss the author's use of language.

 Please ensure your child practises their weekly spellings every day using the 'Look, Say, Cover, Write, Check' sheet that is sent home every Monday.
 Encourage them to look up definitions for any words they are unfamiliar with and if they are learning a spelling rule, can they find other words that follow this or any exceptions to the rule?